Chidambaram to head Cong's Manifesto Committee for 2024 LS polls | Politics

 The development comes a day after a crucial Congress Working Committee (CWC) meeting where the party discussed its Lok Sabha poll strategy and said it will announce the names of its candidates soon.

-''The Congress president has constituted the Manifesto Committee for the upcoming General Election 2024 with immediate effect,'' according to a statement issued by the party.
+''The Congress president has constituted the Manifesto Committee for the upcoming General Election 2024 with immediate effect,'' according to a statement issued by the party on Friday.

 Former Union ministers Anand Sharma, Jairam Ramesh and Shashi Tharoor are also part of the committee.